Genez-io/postgres-schema-editor/README.md

-Postgres Schema and Data editor, deployed on Genezio
+Postgres Schema and Data editor, deployed on Genezio.com